Kabilesh-GS/OnePlus/README.md

 # OnePlus
-A clone of OnePlus website
+A clone of the OnePlus website

 LINK :<br>
 <a href="https://kabilesh-gs.github.io/OnePlus/">Click Here</a> to view the page!!<be>